Zagreus (Hades): Reception

-Paste writer Elijah Gonzales discussed how the game handles Zagreus' relationship with Thanatos and Megaera, talking about how his desire to escape the Underworld conflicts with the relationships he developed there.
+Paste writer Elijah Gonzales discussed how the game handles Zagreus' relationship with Thanatos and Megaera, analyzing how his desire to escape the Underworld conflicts with the relationships he developed there.
 He appreciated that Zagreus was a bisexual character, feeling that action games were oversaturated by "gruff straight dude[s] with a buzzcut" and that Zagreus' depiction avoids being a "bundle of stereotypes," particularly the notion that bisexual people are "sex-crazed."
 He felt that he was a well-rounded character, being defined by more than just his sexuality.
 He also enjoyed that nobody in the game took issue with his sexuality, noting how bisexual people often face bias from both gay and straight people.
 NME writer Dom Peppiat also praised the depiction of his bisexuality, feeling that it was among the best depictions of bisexuality in video games.
-He felt that media typically depicted as "scandalous," or otherwise not depicted at all.
+He felt that media typically depicted it as "scandalous," or otherwise not depicted at all.
 With Zagreus, he found him to be a "sensitive and considerate lover," believing that the quality of this depiction influenced Hadess popularity with the LGBTQ+ community.
 He also touched upon what he felt was the game industry's tendency to depict bisexuality as "player-sexual," with the character being attracted to the player-character due to them being controlled by the player rather than actually being gay or bisexual.
 He felt that the game made it clear that characters were attracted to Zagreus rather than the player.
 Wired writer Gabriel Aikins also discussed the polyamory between the three, as well as the matter of kink and consent in their relationship.
 They argued that polyamorous relationships were a rarity in media, games or otherwise.
 On kink, Aikins discussed the interpretation of Zagreus and Megaera's relationship as a dominant-submissive one, with Megaera serving as the sadist and Zagreus the masochist, suggesting this correlated with the gameplay experience of Zagreus and Megaera's multiple battles with one another.

-Wired writer Autumn Wright felt that Zagreus being so minor in Greek mythology made him a "great canvas" for a player-character.
+Wired writer Autumn Wright felt that Zagreus being a minor deity in Greek mythology made him a "great canvas" for a player-character.
 They described him as "charming, emotionally mature, polychromatic, young, and muscular" while discussing how he fits the concept of the ephebe, which they felt was an unattainable ideal for most men.
 They also discussed how Zagreus contrasted with Thanatos and Megaera, who they describe as twinkish and androgynous respectively, commenting that each represents a "subvers[ion] to classical tradition."
 The Mary Sue writer Briana Lawrence appreciated the relationship between Zagreus and Dusa, particularly how the friendship between them develops the same way as the romantic relationships with Thanatos and Megaera do.